 There are countless guitar books out there and some are better than others (For electric guitar see the Rockschool books and for acoustic guitar, see the RGT Acoustic Guitar books).
 The limitations of guitar tablature in gaining a feel for the timing over which the notes should be played on your guitar (even when the musical notation appears above the tab) can be overcome by actually being able to hear how each of the bars should be played.
 Guitar courses in books and CD form can be a really powerful method of learning to play guitar.
-Once newbie guitarists get over their fear of guitar tab, this method can produce excellent results, which is why guitar magazines (most of which come packed with guitar tab and also a CD (and sometimes even a DVD)) now employ a similar method.
+Once newbie guitarists get over their fear of guitar tab, this method can produce excellent results, which is why guitar magazines (most of which come packed with guitar tab and also a CD (and sometimes even a DVD) or online access to digital audio files) now employ a similar method.

 The Rockschool books come in a series of “grades” from “debut”, then Grades 1 to 8 – these books are often used by guitar tutors as the course materials for their lessons but can also be used for a more structured self-study course.
 Each book comes with a CD containing backing tracks with and without the guitar component, allowing you to play along.
 If you have an electric guitar, a Vox Amplug (available through Amazon and other musical instrument and equipment retailers) and an iPod or other mp3 player, you can play along easily using headphones, although if you’d prefer to play loud and proud, you’d better get youself a good sound system!
 You can gauge your progress by undertaking the Rockschool exams if you want – probably a worthwhile thing if teaching guitar is an ambition.

 The Rockschool Training Course materials are available from musicroom.com (the links below should take you directly to the musicroom.com page for each book on a new page).
 This course is currently being produced as a DVD as well as book and CD – read more about the Rockshool DVD here.